 There are two rigid lifeboats on board, one on the portside and one on the starboard side.
-If the Captain orders an "Abandon Ship" you will be directed from your muster station to one of these lifeboats.
+If the captain orders an "Abandon Ship," you will be directed from your muster station to one of these lifeboats.
+Your lifeboat assignment is posted in your cabin and will be covered in ECO's first safety meeting.
+Proceed to the appropriate lifeboat for roll call and to avoid confusion, unless otherwise instructed.
 Each lifeboat on the NBP is capable of carrying all personnel aboard the vessel.
 The LMG's lifeboats can accommodate 44 persons.
-Therefore, depending on a particular cruise's crew size, both lifeboats may be required on the LMG in the event of an emergency.